ruggeri/tech-notes/ai/neural-nets.md

 ## Week 6: Gradient Descent Techniques

+* Even for multi-layer non-linear nets, the error surface locally is well approximated by a quadratic bowl.
+* Let's consider a quadratic error surface.
+If the contour lines are true circles, than gradient points directly to the bottom.
+    * Note that the partial of a quadratic surface is proportional to the distance from the minimum along that component.
+    * So if you are twice as far from the minimum in component one, the gradient will double.
+* But the problem is that this gets screwed up by an elliptical bowl.
+If the quadratic is twice as steep along one component, then the partial in that component will be twice the magnitude.
+    * The problem then is that you'll double the amount you step in this direction, but you actually aren't farther from the minimum!
+* So GD is going to work worse the more the steepness varies along components.
+* What we would like to do is really include second-order information.
+If the gradient is not changing much in one direction, we can make a bigger step there.
+But if the gradient is changing a lot, we want to hedge and take a smaller step.
 * Talks about mini-batch SGD
     * Can do more steps faster, but not so inaccurately as online SGD.
     * Mini-batch isn't necessarily that much slower, because with